New Players Guide to Conqueror's Blade

 9. Repair Often and Reforge at the Artificer's Forge

 I can not stress this enough.
 Every time you come out of battle, repair.
 The difference between current durability and total durability determines how much durability loss you will suffer on each repair.
 If you repair when the numbers are close to each other you risk losing durability less than you do if you wait till it warns you to repair.

 When your weapon or armor gets low, you will need to visit the Artificer's Forge to renew them.
 This gives you 2 outcomes that you can choose.
 1 you keep the item you have with its durability restored or it has an RNG of becoming better or worse.
 Sometimes the weapon can even upgrade to a new color.
 If the stats are not great, take the version you had previously on the left.
 There is no risk involved.
 You either get what you have or walk away with something better.

 10. Foghladha's Jack-of-all-Trades Build

 Every new player I come across I recommend one simple build that helps them get their feet firmly planted.

 - 35 Agility

 This is the setup I use that allows me to effectively play every weapon without respecing.
 New players often come into the game with the idea that one weapon is for them, only to learn that they enjoy another.

-I started with a longbow, went to dual blades, spear, short sword, longsword before I finally gave poleaxe a try.
+I started with a longbow and then went to dual blades, spear, short sword, and longsword before I finally gave poleaxe a try.
 The Poleaxe, by far, is my favorite but I would have never expected that out of the gate.
-I recommend everyone learn longsword for its fundraising potential.
-Being able to heal your troops in the field makes life so much easier in expeditions and training battles.
+I recommend everyone learn Longsword for its fundraising potential.
+Being able to heal your troops in the field makes life so much easier in bandit raids, expeditions and training battles.